Sansan111/datawow-fullstack-assignment/README.md

 ### UI & Figma Extensions
 - **User Personal History Page:** The original Figma didn't specify a UI for the user's personal history.
 To fulfill the "Personal History" requirement, I implemented a dedicated page using a consistent table layout adapted from the Admin History design.
-- **Role Switching Navigation:** I added "Switch to User" and "Switch to Admin" buttons in the sidebar.
-These redirect to the respective login pages, making it much easier to test the application across different roles.
+- **Role Switching Navigation:** Admins have a "Switch to User" button in the sidebar that navigates directly to the user dashboard without requiring a separate login.
+From the user view, admins can switch back to the admin dashboard via "Switch to Admin".
+Regular users do not see any switch button since they only have access to the user role.
 - **Event Status Column:** I intentionally added an "Event Status" column to the history tables.
 If an admin deletes a concert, users who already booked a seat need to know exactly why their reservation changed.
 Instead of the record confusingly vanishing, it explicitly shows "Event Canceled" (determined by the `deletedAt` field).
 This keeps users informed and ensures the audit trail remains perfectly intact.

 ### Backend Logic & Edge Cases